hostand/gatekeeper-server/docs/config.md

 email.password=<email address password>
 email.server=<email server url>
 email.port=<email server port>
+email.use.tls.1.2=<should tls version 1.2 be used? true or false>

 # Database properties.
 Server name, database name and user name are required.
 # A password may be optional depending on your configuration and the port only needs to be provided if it's not 3306.